hostmobility/documentation/docs/system/development.md

   - T30
   - T30 FR
   - C61
-  - Development
 ---

 ## Overview

 Host Mobility computers run GNU/Linux where almost all software is built from source.
 The target architectures are ARM32 and ARM64.
 Since the typical development machines are x86_64, a cross-compiler is usually required.

+## Software development kit (SDK)

-[Software Development Kits (SDKs)](sdk/sdk.md) contain the toolchains needed to compile and debug applications for our systems.
+Contain the toolchains needed to compile and debug applications for our systems.
+To know more about how to build it See [Software Development Kits (SDKs)](sdk/sdk.md).
+And for older system running bsp 1.5/1.6 or older See [Legacy Software Development Kits (SDKs)](sdk/sdk.md)

 ## Yocto build system